 What to Do When You’re Crashing

 So after all your conditioning and training you still crashed.
 Now what?
 Depending on the terrain, you’re going to want to do different things.

 If you have fallen on a steep face and are sliding with no hope of stopping, try to turn your body and dig your elbows and forearms into the snow to slow yourself down.
 Basically you want to stop as soon as possible if you’re in steep, dangerous terrain to avoid injuring yourself further.

 Crashing on a groomer is a little different.
 If you’re ripping it up and find yourself headed bucket-side down, you’re going to want to behave a little differently.
 First of all, don’t try to catch yourself with your arms.
 Broken wrists, torn ligaments in your hands, and broken arms are all likely possibilities if you try to catch yourself.
 Instead, try to relax.
 Stiffening up will only make the impact worse.
 And don’t try to use your edges to slow you down, the sudden catch could torque your knee and cause an injury.
 If you can, try to point your feet downhill.
 This will protect your head and give you a chance to control the direction you’re going.

 In The End

 It’s still a crash and it is most likely going to hurt, at least a little bit.
 But hey, falling is how you learn and progress.
 It is a natural part of any extreme sport.
 I like to think I’m a pretty good skier, and I couldn’t have gotten to the level of skiing that I am at today without falling.
 Hopefully my notes above will help you be prepared for a crash and get out of it injury-free.

 One last note: Please wear a helmet.
-We’re big fans of brain-buckets at Jans and we have plenty to choose from for men, women, and kids.
+We’re big fans of brain-buckets at Jans, and we have plenty of ski helmets to choose from for men, women, and kids.